 Yeah, I mean, it refers to [improvisation], and we’re instrumental.
 There’s a looseness to the music I really like that works with the name and what we’re going for.
 It makes me feel like we can get away with a certain amount of things just because of the name.
 It’s not always gonna be like that super tight fusion thing.
 The music kind of breathes.

-AR: This tour coming up - is this the first Messthetics tour?
+AR: Is this tour coming up the first Messthetics tour?

 AR: That’s great news.
 So, are you a gearhead?
 What’s in your rig for the upcoming tour?